Amazon Marketplace

 PPM (Pure Profit Margin) is true net profit margin after all costs: (Revenue - all costs) / Revenue × 100%.
 A healthy PPM ranges from 15-30%, depending on category and business model.
 PPM analysis shows profitable growth, not just revenue growth.
 Sellers should regularly track PPM development and prioritize cost control for sustainable, profitable growth.

-Open term pagePPOOS
+Open glossary pagePPOOS

 Procurable Product Out of Stock